-The Athletic Training Student will learn and implement psychomotor skills by applying various therapeutic modalities in a practical environment.
+The student will learn and implement psychomotor skills by applying various therapeutic modalities in a practical environment.
 Proper SOAP note documentation will be presented to properly record the use of therapeutic modalities in a clinical setting.
-Critical thinking will be applied by the Athletic Training Student as to the frequency and protocol for each modality.
+Critical thinking will be applied by the student as to the frequency and protocol for each modality.

-ATEP 311 - Therapeutic Exercise (3)
+AT 311 - Therapeutic Exercise (3)

 Explores the theory and application of various types of exercise.
 Topics include the consequence of sudden inactivity, injury immobilization, early intervention, types of exercise, and how therapeutic modalities can be coordinated with exercise.
-The Athletic Training Student will develop rehabilitative protocols for various orthopedic injuries.
+The student will develop rehabilitative protocols for various orthopedic injuries.

-ATEP 311-L - Therapeutic Exercise Lab (1)
+AT 311-L - Therapeutic Exercise Lab (1)

-The Athletic Training Student will learn psychomotor skills by applying various therapeutic exercises.
-The Athletic Training Student will implement exercise protocols for various upper and lower quarter injuries.
+The student will learn psychomotor skills by applying various therapeutic exercises.
+The student will implement exercise protocols for various upper and lower quarter injuries.
 Techniques in therapeutic stretching, proprioceptive neuromuscular facilitation, joint mobilizations, functional exercise, plyometrics, gait training, and isokinetic equipment will be presented.

-ATEP 325 - Nutrition and the Athlete (3)
+AT 325 - Nutrition and the Athlete (3)

-The Athletic Training Student will understand the relationship between physical fitness, physical performance, injury prevention, and nutritional intake.
-The Athletic Training Student will develop an understanding of how to improve physical performance through proper utilization of food, how to identify improper eating habits, the effects of food supplements, techniques and effectiveness of carbohydrate loading, and the construction of a pre-event meal.
+The student will understand the relationship between physical fitness, physical performance, injury prevention, and nutritional intake.
+The student will develop an understanding of how to improve physical performance through proper utilization of food, how to identify improper eating habits, the effects of food supplements, techniques and effectiveness of carbohydrate loading, and the construction of a pre-event meal.

-ATEP 402 - Athletic Training Clinical V (2)
+AT 402 - Athletic Training Clinical V (4)

-At this time, the Athletic Training Student will become involved in the total health care of the patient under the direct supervision of an Approved Clinical Instructor.
-The Athletic Training Student will implement all psychomotor skills and information that were presented during the previous three years.
+At this time, the student will become involved in the total health care of the patient under the direct supervision of a Preceptor.
+The student will implement all psychomotor skills and information that were presented during the previous three years.
 The clinical experience may take place at any affiliated clinical sites.
-In class lecture, the Athletic Training Student will be exposed to the education and counseling of the injured patient as well as intervention with the drug and alcohol abusing patient.
-Prerequisite: Completion of all 300-level ATEP courses.
+In class lecture, the student will be exposed to the education and counseling of the injured patient as well as intervention with the drug and alcohol abusing patient.
+Prerequisite: Completion of all 300-level AT courses.

-ATEP 403 - Athletic Training Clinical VI (2)
+AT 403 - Athletic Training Clinical VI (4)

-This is the final Clinical course for the Athletic Training Student.
+This is the final Clinical course for the student.
 At this time, final review of psychomotor skills will take place.
-The Athletic Training Student will continue to be involved in providing health care for the patient under the direct supervision of an Approved Clinical Instructor.
-The Athletic Training Student will also take several written, computer-based, and practical examinations in preparation for the national Board of Certification Exam.
+The student will continue to be involved in providing health care for the patient under the direct supervision of a Preceptor.
+The student will also take several written, computer-based, and practical examinations in preparation for the national Board of Certification Exam.
 Content and review for these tests will be divided according to the domains of Athletic Training.
-Prerequisite: ATEP 402.
+Prerequisite: AT 402.